zhwang6626/zhwang6626.github.io/_talks/2025-04-16-2D_HB_Network.md

 location: "Tianjin, China"
 ---

-In this presentation, we focused on the recent hotspot about the interesting properties of Hydrogen bonds at the interface - 2D Hydrogen-bonding network.
-We reviewed the basic idea of sum frequency generation (SFG)
+In this presentation, we focused on a recent research hotspot: the interesting properties of the two-dimensional hydrogen-bonding network at water interfaces.
+We reviewed the fundamentals of sum frequency generation (SFG) and molecular dynamics (MD) simulations, and also discussed several recent studies in this area.

+Presentation Slides
+===